Life Science

 Professor (RIKEN) Tahara, Tahei Functional molecular analysis Advanced spectroscopic measurements have been developed to study molecular functions and their mechanisms.
 In particular, we are advancing the elucidation of ultrafast dynamics using ultrashort femtosecond pulses, the study of liquid interfaces by nonlinear spectroscopy, and the observation of structural changes of biomolecules by single molecule spectroscopy.
 Chemistry

 Associate Professor (Saitama Industrial Technology Center) Handa, Takashi Organic material Medical engineering and life support engineering: Development of a doctor support system for artificial joint surgery and development of human measurement technology and equipment for use in rehabilitation, etc. In addition, standards for wheelchairs and life support robots are being developed and related test studies are being conducted.
-Functional Materials Science

 Associate Professor Homma, Shunji process engineering Computational fluid dynamics, computational transport phenomena, and nuclear chemical engineering: Numerical analysis of free interface flows such as jets and droplets.
 Numerical analysis of the transport phenomena at the interface.
 Computations of coating.
 Study of the spent fuel reprocessing process.
 Applied Chemistry